zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_irq_handling.rst

   - In case ``source`` is defined IRQ macro, the name of the handler becomes ``void <macro>_Handler(void)``.

-  This is important, because the derived name have to be present in the vector table as the handler of the IRQ.
+  This is important, because the derived name has to be present in the vector table as the handler of the IRQ.
+The platform startup functions are specified in the vector table defined in the platform secure startup file.
+The user should verify the names of the generated handlers match for a given platform IRQ.

 ..
 Note::